 Among other historic sites, the Chester Castle built in the mid13th century by order of Henry IV is noteworthy.
 A walk through ancient streets of Chester will be a fascinating event, as there are a lot of half-timbered houses in the city.
 Nowadays they house shops, attractive cafes and restaurants.

-This article about Chester is copyrighted by the our editorial team, & can only be reused with a link to www.orangesmile.com
+This article about Chester is written by the orangesmile.com editorial team and is protected by the copyright law.
+The article can only be re-used with a direct link to www.orangesmile.com